Step 1. Understand your IT and business strategy

 Information

-As an inspiration, you can check out the LeanIX Application Rationalization KPI Dashboard.
+As an inspiration, you can check out the SAP LeanIX Application Rationalization KPI Dashboard.
 You will use this in the last step of the use case again to track the progress of your projects.

-1. Define your major strategy cornerstones as well as the targets of your Application Rationalization initiative the corresponding Objective Fact Sheets in LeanIX.
+1. Define your major strategy cornerstones as well as the targets of your Application Rationalization initiative the corresponding Objective Fact Sheets in SAP LeanIX.
 Link them with Parent/Children relations to outline how they work together.

 2. Identify relevant stakeholders.
 Conduct a proper stakeholder assessment and categorize them via interest and power to better understand their influence, interest, and level of participation in the Application Rationalization project.
 Define different change and communication strategies for each stakeholder group.